opennars/ALANN2018/README.md

 `(rel / _ term)` or `(rel / term _)`, similarly for intensional images.

 ## Server Command grammar
-The ALANN Server accepts a range of commands to support run time control and onspection of various elements.
-The ALANN GUI is a simple graphical layer utilising th server commands.
-Commands in brackets are abbreviated version of the comands:
+The ALANN Server accepts a range of commands to support run time control and inspection of various elements.
+The ALANN GUI is a simple graphical layer utilising these server commands.
+Commands in brackets are abbreviated version of the commands:
 ```
 #RESET (#R) Reset memory and system streams
 #LOAD (#L) "fiename" loads an exisitng file from DATA directory within BIN directory